 Tips for Prospective Students

-Applications are generally accepted between September 1st and the deadline on February 1st.
-To be considered for an extra fellowship, please submit your application by December 31st.
-The application will consist of transcripts, standardized test scores, three letters of recommendation, a statement of intent, and an ecclesiastical endorsement.
-Also, there is an application fee of $50.
+Applications are generally accepted between September 1st and the deadline on January 5th.
+The application will consist of transcripts, standardized test scores, three letters of recommendation, a statement of intent, a video interview, an ecclesiastical endorsement, and an application fee of $50.

 Here are some important tips to consider during your undergraduate program: